Unveiling the Inverse of Exponential Functions: A complete walkthrough

 log₂(2ˣ) = log₂(16)

-Using the property logₐ(aˣ) = x
+Using the property logₐ(aˣ) = x, we get:

 x = log₂(16)